 If you don’t yet have access to these client details, then the other options to reaching out to your customers to make them feel connected is via social media.

-Not only can social media help you to stay connected to your customers, but when they like what you share, it can easily spread your name to other potential patrons.
-We wanted to give you a few do’s and don’ts regarding this endeavor that we have gleaned from both educational and personal experience.
+Not only can social media help you to stay connected to your customers, but when they like what you share, it can easily spread your name to other potential customers.
+We wanted to give you a few dos and don’ts regarding this endeavor that we have picked up from both educational and personal experience.